 Push URL: https://bitbucket.com/upstream_user/reponame.git

-HEAD branch: master
+HEAD branch: main

 Local ref configured for 'git push':

-master pushes to master (fast-forwardable)
+main pushes to main (fast-forwardable)

 Fetching and pulling from Git remotes